Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Illustrative Example of using CMAF and DASH ingest specification # {#Example_ingest}

   In this section we provide some example deployments for live streaming, mapping to the architecture defined in DASH live TF.
-Diagram 11 shows an example where a separate packager and origin server are used
+Diagram 11 shows an example where a separate packager and origin server are used.

  Diagram 11: Example setup schema with CMAF ingest and DASH/HLS ingest